 Here are Ape’s favourite models on the market.

-Sat firmly at the premium end of the white sneaker spectrum, these luxury Italian kicks feature premium leather uppers, a serrated leather tongue and contrast leather striped sidewalls.
-Valentino’s signature leather studs applied to the rubber outsole ensure they subtly stand out against their minimal contemporaries.
+Sat firmly at the premium end of the white sneaker spectrum, these luxury Italian kicks feature premium leather uppers, laser-cut perforated ‘V’ branding as well as two signature gold studs applied at each heel to ensure they subtly stand out against their minimal contemporaries.

 Affordable: Superga 2750 Cotu Classic